jackmpcollins/magentic/README.md

 poetry add magentic
 ```

+Configure your OpenAI API key by setting the `OPENAI_API_KEY` environment variable or using `openai.api_key = "sk-..."`.
+See the [OpenAI Python library documentation](https://github.com/openai/openai-python#usage) for more information.

 ## Concepts

 The `@prompt` decorator allows you to define a template prompt for a Large Language Model (LLM) as a Python function.